itzmeanjan/rescue-prime/README.md

 ## Overview

-Arithmetization friendly hash functions i.e. a hash function which works with prime field elements instead of working with raw bits/ bytes/ N -bit words as done by general-purpose hash functions such as SHA3-256, SHA256 or BLAKE3 etc., are very much used in STARK proof systems, due to the fact that their arithmetic circuit over prime field Z_q is much easier to prove.
+Arithmetization friendly hash functions i.e. a hash function which works with prime field elements instead of working with raw bits/ bytes/ N -bit words as used by general-purpose hash functions such as SHA3-256, SHA256 or BLAKE3 etc., are very much used in STARK proof systems, due to the fact that their arithmetic circuit over prime field Z_q is much easier to prove.
 Rescue-Prime hash function is one such arithmetization friendly hash function, which is used by Winterfell STARK prover.

 In Winterfell STARK prover, Rescue permutation is performed over prime field Z_q | q = $2^{64} - 2^{32} + 1$ i.e. the hash function exposes API of following form